HungryHowies/Zitadel-with-Nextcloud/group_mapping.md

 Value = admin
 ```
 Authorizations in the Project called Nextcloud.
-Click on New button and Slect User needed.
+Click on New button and Select User needed.
 Click Continue then save.

 In NextCloud Web UI under SSO & SAML  section scroll down to "Attribute mapping".